emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 > This set of programs is intended to help the emulator authors reach the desired level of the CPU emulation authenticity.

 The tests can be downloaded at [this link][z80test-raxoft]{:target="_blank"}.
 This test suite was designed for ZX Spectrum emulator authors.
 That's why it expects ZX Spectrum memory map, and I/O devices.
-Since emuStudio does not currently emulate ZX Spectrum, it is necessary to do some modifications to the original test suite to make it work.
+Since emuStudio now has a [ZX Spectrum 48K]({{ site.baseurl }}/zxspectrum48k/) emulation, these tests can be run directly on it.
+For running on Altair8800 without the ZX Spectrum plugins, some modifications are necessary:

 Apply the following patch on top of commit `9f84881428c4257f9f429ab1ac00d1bae0623231`: